mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 cooperation grew into the rudiments of a world government by -8175, and around 1,000 years later

-K’kree society reached a recognizable version of its modern form.
-This was the result of the ‘Law of Reason’, a philosophical and ethical system, which to this day forms the basis of modern K’kree thinking.
+K'kree society reached a recognizable version of its modern form.
+This was the result of the 'Law of Reason', a philosophical and ethical system, which to this day forms the basis of modern K'kree thinking.

-Progress continued and by -4305 the K’kree had fully unified Kirur under a single government.
+Progress continued and by -4305 the K'kree had fully unified Kirur under a single government.
 By this time they were aware of the predators living on their moon and the introduction of grav vehicles in -4228 made a